Instagram for Vacation Rentals: 55 Marketing Tips

 Once you’ve identified your competitors and noted them down (in a spreadsheet if you like), start to follow around 50 to 100 followers from each competitor.
 This will help you get a good number of followers back.
 In order to engage with them properly, remember to like and comment on their photos.

 48. Promote more than just your property – the area

 For many vacation rental owners, one of the biggest strengths they have is their property location and surroundings.
 If you’re lucky enough to have a home which is situated in a naturally visually attractive location, use this to your advantage when prepping your posts.

 Use your locational advantage as a superpower to draw indecisive guests to your home.
 Share secret insider hotspots and off-the-beaten-path gems that only locals know about as another incentive to stay with you!

-45. Include a “Book Now” Link on Your Ads
+50. Include a “Book Now” link on your ads

 At least 30% of Instagram users have bought something they first spotted on the site, so why should travel be any different?
 By adding a call-to-action such as a “Book Now!” to your adverts, you can help boost traffic to your website, improve conversion and secure more nights booked.

-46. Retarget Your Website Visitors with Instagram Ads
+51. Retarget your website visitors with Instagram Ads

 As Instagram is owned by Facebook, you can apply the same Facebook pixel remarketing tactics to your Instagram account.
-AdEspresso has a very easy-to-follow tutorial for setting up remarketing ads.
+AdEspresso have a very easy-to-follow tutorial for setting up remarketing ads.